|

 Peak Oil and Environment,

 we outlined how non-conventional oil, biofuels, coal, and nuclear energy are peak oil solutions that have both inherent limitations and an environmental dark side.
 To that list, we added methane hydrates, biofuels from animal fat and offal, and hydrogen.
-None of these are technologies that we feel can provide a real solution to the problem of peak oil—or at least can do so in the long term and not cause environmental problems that are just as bad as the peak oil problem.
+None of these are technologies that we feel can provide a real solution to the problem of peak oil—or at least can do so in the long term without causing environmental problems that are just as bad as the peak oil problem.

 |